iszczesniak/cpp/unique_ptr/index.md

 There are three smart pointer types:

-* `std::unique_ptr` - usually used instead of a raw pointer,
+* `std::unique_ptr` - used to exclusively own the managed data,

 * `std::shared_ptr` - used to share the managed data,

 * `std::weak_ptr` - used to track, but not share, the managed data.

-Smart pointer types are wrappers around raw pointers, which are used at compile-time, and so at run-time they do not degrade the memory or time performance.
-They are as fast and take as little memory as the manually and carefully crafted code with raw pointers.
+Smart pointer types are wrappers around raw pointers, which are used at compile-time only, and so at run-time they do not degrade the memory or time performance.
+They are as fast and take as little memory as the manually crafted code with raw pointers.

 Smart pointer types are: